Business empire under pressure as Berlusconi influence wanes

 Mediaset, which captures more than 60 percent of television advertising spend in Italy, outperformed its market in the years of Berlusconi's dominance, and the stock surged 130 percent last year, helped in part by his return to power as the party he leads joined a left-right coalition government.

-At 3.05 p.m.
-British Time, Mediaset shares were down 2.5 percent at 3.286 euros.
+At 1405 GMT (10:05 a.m.
+EDT), Mediaset shares were down 2.5 percent at 3.286 euros.
 That was despite the firm saying on Thursday that advertising sales in July rose 4 percent, the first increase in almost two years.

 SLIM CHANCE OF A SALE